onlyEugeneLi/film-shows-rating-app/README.md

 # Terraform configurations

-## Errors
+## Next steps

-AWS Amplify does not pick up HTML content from GitHub repo
+Fix: AWS Amplify does not pick up HTML content from GitHub repo

+Use CD pipeline to manage S3 backend bucket for Terraform state

 **Configuration Directory Structure**
 ```